-Of course, paying for goods and services online presents unique challenges for payments providers and consumers alike.
+Of course, paying for goods and services online presents unique challenges for payment providers and consumers alike.
 The cost to process transactions can sometimes outweigh the benefits of making small payments.
-Payments giants such as Visa and PayPal can offset the cost to process small transactions, but smaller payments systems have struggled to allow micropayments.
+Payments giants such as Visa and PayPal can offset the cost to process small transactions, but smaller payment systems have struggled to allow micropayments.

 Micropayments in the loop

 Among the most important characteristics of such transactions are small sums of money being used online.
 There are various sizes defined as a maximum for the transaction to be considered a micropayment.
-Different payments providers define it differently.
+Different payment providers define it differently.
 Some consider a micropayment below $1 while others place it below $10.
-Such small sums are too small for consumers to justify flat transaction fees and are also too small for payments providers to profit from a percentage fee.
+Such small sums are too small for consumers to justify flat transaction fees and too small for payment providers to profit from a percentage fee.
 Here’s where innovative payment technology comes in.